p2m2/unravel-rdf/README.md

 # Unravel RDF

+> Lambda Enclosure is the current programming model of Unravel RDF:
+> a closure-based, graph-first way to build SPARQL queries from RDF graphs.

 Unravel RDF is a JavaScript/TypeScript library for building **interactive RDF exploration sessions** against SPARQL endpoints and RDF data sources.
 It is implemented in Scala.js and published as an npm package.